elashish14/blog/content/why-i-prefer-document-typesetters.md

 elements.
 The vast majority of documents all consist of the same basic
-structures: sections, subsections, text, tables, figures, numbered and unnumbered lists, references, a couple other types of elements, and some metadata such as the author, date, etc. As soon as a program can read this information into its own syntax tree, it can be manipulated at will, converting the content to and from different formats, each of which is appropriate for a particular for whatever purpose is needed.
-The next section talks about how this flexibility in the use of the content can be useful in document preparation.
+structures: sections, subsections, text, tables, figures, numbered and unnumbered lists, references, a couple other types of elements, and some metadata such as the author, date, etc. If a program can read this content into its own syntax tree, it can manipulate the presentation at will, converting it into whichever document format is appropriate.

-As an example of how this can enhance user productivity, a typesetter could be configured to generate different styling One direct benefit of this is that the typesetter can automatically generate separate documents for drafting, review, and final publication.
+The next section goes into more detail about how this flexibility in the use of the content can be useful in document preparation.

 ## Separation of Software Responsibilities

-A standard document processor must provide authors the means to perform all tasks of the document generation process: writing, viewing, collaboration, updating, archiving, and error checking.
-As a result, document processors become a tool that is forced to do everything, and as a result, they cannot do any of those tasks particularly well.
+A standard document processor must provide authors the means to perform all tasks of the document generation process (writing, viewing, collaboration, updating, archiving, error checking) because, once again, users can only interact with their document through such complex programs designed specially for these formats.
+As a result, document processors become a tool that is forced to do everything, but cannot honestly do any of these tasks particularly well.
 By contrast, typesetters enable a more distributed workflow, delegating each task of the process to a separate, specialized tool.

 ### Writing